makersacademy/rps-challenge/README.md

 To play the game visit:

-[heroku url]
+[Rock Paper Scissors on Heroku]https://arcane-retreat-69702.herokuapp.com/

-To run the game locally: - the marketeer should be able to enter their name before the game
+To run the game locally, simply:

-- a
-- b
-- c
+- Fork & clone this repo
+- Run `bundle` (and `gem install bundle` if you don't have bundler)
-- d
+- Run `ruby app.rb`
+- Launch the web browser of your choice and navigate to `localhost:4567` (be sure to check you have the right port!)

+Enjoy!